PRECIOUS-Gold near 2-week low as Fed puts December rate hike in play

 including gross domestic product due later in the session, to

-gauge the strength of the economy and how it could affect Fed
+gauge the strength of the economy and how it could affect the

 upside after government data on Wednesday showed the goods trade